-- 19.1 Council is to keep full and accurate minutes of the proceedings of meetings of the Council (Section 375(1) of the Act. - 19.2 At a minimum, the Chief Executive Officer must ensure that the following matters are recorded in the Council's minutes: - (a) details of each motion moved at a Council Meeting and of any amendments moved to it; - (b) the names of the mover and seconder of the motion or amendment; - (c) whether the motion or amendment was passed or lost; and - (d) such other matters specifically required under this Code. - 19.3 The minutes of a Council Meeting must be confirmed at a subsequent meeting of the Council.
-(Section 375(2) of the Act) - 19.4 Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 19.5 When the minutes have been confirmed, they are to be signed by the person presiding at the subsequent meeting.
-(Section 375(2) of the Act) - 19.6 The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
-Any amendment made under this Clause must not alter the substance of any decision made at the meeting.
+20.1.
+Council is to keep full and accurate minutes of the proceedings of meetings of the Council.

+(Section 375(1) of the Act).

+- 20.2.
+At a minimum, the Chief Executive Officer must ensure that the following matters are recorded in the Council's minutes: - 20.2.1. the names of Councillors attending a Council Meeting and whether they attended the meeting in person or by audio-visual link; - 20.2.2. details of each motion moved at a Council Meeting and of any amendments moved to it; - 20.2.3. the names of the mover and seconder of the motion or amendment:

-19.7 The confirmed minutes of a Council Meeting must be published on the Council's website.
+- 20.2.4. whether the motion or amendment was passed or lost; and - 20.2.5. such other matters specifically required under this Code. - 20.3.
+The minutes of a Council Meeting must be confirmed at a subsequent meeting of the Council.

+- 20.4.
+Any debate on the confirmation of the minutes is to be confined to whether the minutes are a full and accurate record of the meeting they relate to. - 20.5.
+When the minutes have been confirmed, they are to be signed by the person presiding at the subsequent meeting.

+- 20.6.
+The confirmed minutes of a meeting may be amended to correct typographical or administrative errors after they have been confirmed.
+Any amendment made under this Clause must not alter the substance of any decision made at the meeting. - 20.7.
+The confirmed minutes of a Council Meeting must be published_on_Council's website.
 This Clause does not prevent Council from also publishing unconfirmed minutes of its meetings on its website prior to their confirmation.